 Reason 4: Only Massaging Part Of The QL Muscle

 As seen in the image above, the QL muscle has a fairly large surface area to hit with massage.
-Knots and trigger points tend to develop at the top and bottom of the muscle, so make sure to adequately massage the whole thing before giving up on QL muscle release .
+Knots in lower back and trigger points tend to develop at the top and bottom of the muscle, so make sure to adequately massage the whole thing before giving up on QL muscle release .

 How To Properly Release The QL Muscle